domargan/parallel-packed-csr/README.md

 Performs edge insertions and deletions in parallel and uses NUMA-aware placement of data and worker threads.

 # Prerequisites
-* CMAKE 3.5 or newer required.
+* CMAKE 3.8 or newer required.

 # Build
-The commands to build are the following:
+Create a build directory and run cmake & make there:
 ```
-$ cd src
+$ mkdir build && cd build
-$ cmake .
+$ cmake ..
 $ make
 ```

-# Data files
-The sample/test data files included in the `data/` directory are the following:

-* `shuffled_higgs.txt`: core graph, a shuffled version of the [Higgs Twitter dataset](https://snap.stanford.edu/data/higgs-twitter.html).
-* `update_files/insertions.txt`: a list of 1 million edges, randomly sampled from a power law distribution, to be inserted.
-* `update_files/deletions.txt`: a list of 1 million edges in the core graph to be deleted.

 # Running
-Run with `./cmake-build-BUILD_TYPE/parallel-packed-csr`
+Run the `parallel-packed-csr` binary from your build directory.

 ## Command line options
 * `-threads=`: specifies number of threads to use for updates, default=8